psychemedia/storytelling-notes/master-maid.md

 "And how will you set about it?" asked the Mastermaid.

-"Oh, that yoa mnat tell me," said the Prince.
+"Oh, that you must tell me," said the Prince.
 "I have never been to Hell in my life; and even if I knew the way, I don't know how mach I am to ask for."

 "Well, I'll soon tell you," said Mastermaid; "you must go to the steep rock away yonder, under the hill-side, and take the club that lies there, and knock on the face of the rock.
 Then there will come out one all glistening with fire; to him yon must tell your errand; and when he asks you how much you will have, mind you say, as much as I can carry."